Akshitha-Geneicloud/K8s-Handson/KUBERNETES_DEPLOYMENT.md

 Opens the app in the browser automatically

 ---
-# This the command used to access the web Application:
+# This is the command used to access the web Application:
 <img width="1920" height="1128" alt="Screenshot 2025-12-22 150745" src="https://github.com/user-attachments/assets/6a2f5403-2944-4963-b3fe-a4cfb5e6574d" />

 # This is the web application: